umd-byob/presentations/2015/0310-Hombrew-at-BYOB/README.md

 ###Starting with Homebrew

-As opposed to being based on an existing package manager like apt or ports, Homebrew is based around the idea of recipes written in Ruby and managed by git. **Homebrew works best when you give in and let it completely own your** `/usr/local/` **folder.** By default OSX reserves the `/usr/local/` folder for non-OS installed libraries and software, so the folder does not even exist in a fresh install of OSX, and will usually only exist if created by manual compilation or installation of command-line software.
+As opposed to being based on an existing package manager like apt or ports, Homebrew is based around the idea of formulas written in Ruby and managed by git. **Homebrew works best when you give in and let it completely own your** `/usr/local/` **folder.** By default OSX reserves the `/usr/local/` folder for non-OS installed libraries and software, so the folder does not even exist in a fresh install of OSX, and will usually only exist if created by manual compilation or installation of command-line software.
 If you have already used the `/usr/local/` folder, I would recommend simply deleting everything you had previously installed and reinstalling it with Homebrew.
 Alternatively Homebrew is flexible and can be installed in any other folder, and will generally work well, but may be slightly more difficult to support if you are less familiar with Unix-like systems.

 Before we begin, two warnings about the controversial philosophies behind Homebrew that differentiate it from MacPorts.